The Golden Flute

 “That doesn’t mean she’s with Tim…” I said hesitantly.
 But I hoped it wasn't the receptionist.
 How tacky.

 “Don’t be naive.
 She’s not his first,” she said.
 Of course, I didn’t look at her, afraid to know her true meaning.

 The dishes clattered in the sink as she cleaned up.

 “Can I count on you?” she asked.
 “For Rubin?”

 “I’ll think about it,” I said.

-She asked me to go to New York to pick out the right instrument and with my still-present-but-waning interest in Rubin, I didn’t turn her down.
+She asked me to go with her to New York to pick out the right instrument, and with my still-present-but-waning interest in Rubin, I didn’t turn her down.
 Deep down I knew her leech-like attachment to Rubin in her moment of stress would not last.

 The woodwind shop was on Thirty-ninth Street near Broadway.